Places to visit in Switzerland by Train

 When we think about responsible tourism we tend to initially think about animals and the environment.
 However, responsible tourism covers more that those two areas.
 People and transport also play a part in being a responsible traveller.

 Regular readers to this blog will know how much we love train travel.
 Travelling by rail is one of the least polluting ways you can travel.
 For example if you take the Eurostar from London to Paris you create 91% fewer emissions than if you took the plane.
 You also get to see more on trains and it’s the most social of transports.
 Just watch the movie Before Sunrise and you will see what I mean.

 In September I visited Switzerland for the first time.
 I travelled on the golden pass ticket, which is an all-in-one ticket that is not only super convenient, but lets you travel on all types of transport (apart from airplanes).
 I used it for boats, buses and of course trains.
 The route takes you from German-speaking Central Switzerland to the French Flair of Lake Geneva.
-The ticket also gives you access on public transportation in more than 75 Swiss cities, a 50% price reduction on most mountain railways as well as free admission to more than 470 museums.
+The ticket also gives you access on public transportation in more than 75 Swiss cities, a 50% price reduction on most mountain railways that take you to the top of Europe as well as free admission to more than 470 museums.

 Here are some of the places you can visit in Switzerland by train.

 Lucerne is a cosmopolitan city with a beautiful old quarter.
 Sitting right on lake Lucerne this city has a real Mediterranean vibe to it with its many outdoor cafes, bars and boat tours.

 Lucerne is the largest city in central Switzerland with a population of around 80,000.
 You will love wandering around the old quarter discovering the hidden alleyways, town squares and eccentric water fountains.
 One of the city’s most famous landmarks is the Chapel Bridge, a wooden bridge first erected in the 14th century.